 When a “Stay of Proceedings” is in effect, creditors cannot “commence or continue any action, execution, or other proceedings, for the recovery of a claim provable in bankruptcy.”
 In other words, all creditor action is paused.

 Making an assignment in bankruptcy or consumer proposal creates a “Stay of Proceedings” in accordance with section 69 of the Bankruptcy and Insolvency Act.
-Only a licensed Trustee in Bankruptcy, like Welker and Company, can help you obtain this legal protection.
+Only a Licensed Insolvency Trustee, like Steve Welker and Company, can help you obtain this legal protection.

 A Stay of Proceedings: